unyt-org/uix/docs/manual/03 JSX.md

     </div>;
 ```

-In contrast to frameworks like React, the value returned by this JSX expression is an actual instance of an HTML div element.
+In contrast to frameworks such as React, the value returned by above JSX expression is an actual instance of an HTML element (in this case `section` is an instance of [HTMLDivElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLDivElement).

-You can directly append it to another element:
+This means that you can directly modify this element using common DOM APIs to update attributes, attach event listeners, or change style or children.
+You can also append this element to the document body:

 ```tsx
 document.body.append(section);